-Lighting in Sun Peak shall provide both illumination and security, but must be Dark Sky compliant and comply with neighborhood policies.
-Night lighting shall be provided in areas that receive heavy pedestrian or vehicular use and in areas that are potentially dangerous when unlit.
+Lighting in Sun Peak shall provide both illumination and security, but must be Dark Sky Compliant and adhere to neighborhood rules and regulations, as well as the Summit County Dark Sky Ordinances.
+Night lighting shall be considered by the SPDRC in areas that receive heavy pedestrian or vehicular use and in areas that are potentially dangerous when unlit.